Washington v. Trump: The judges who will rule on the immigration ban

 Another argument advanced by critics of the ban is that it violates the Establishment Clause by specifically favoring Christians, who Trump said would receive priority as refugees, over Muslims.

-Regardless of the decision from the Ninth Circuit, it’s expected that State of Washington v.
+Regardless of the decision from the 9th Circuit, it’s expected that State of Washington v.
 Trump will be taken to the Supreme Court.
 The following three judges randomly assigned to the circuit’s motions panel for February will be ruling:

 William Canby Jr.: Appointed by Jimmy Carter in 1980 and took over senior status in 1996.
 The 85-year-old Minnesota native served as an Air Force lieutenant in the Judge Advocate General Corps, Supreme Court clerk and Peace Corps director in Uganda.

 Richard Clifton: George W. Bush appointee, nominated in 2001 and confirmed the following year.
 The 66-year-old, who assumed senior status on Dec.
-31 of last year, clerked for the Ninth Circuit following his graduation from Yale Law.
+31 of last year, clerked for the 9th Circuit following his graduation from Yale Law.
 Spent much of his career in private practice in Hawaii, where he keeps his chambers.

 Michelle Friedland: The 44-year-old was appointed by Barack Obama in 2013 and confirmed the next year.
 The San Francisco Bay Area native, Stanford grad and Fulbright scholar clerked under Supreme Court Justice Sandra Day O’Connor.

 Since Washington’s initial filing, 15 additional states plus the District of Columbia added a brief in support of ending the ban.
-More than a hundred technology companies — including Apple, Facebook, Netflix, Twitter and Uber — joined a brief against the order saying it would hurt American business.
+More than 100 technology companies — including Apple, Facebook, Netflix, Twitter and Uber — joined a brief against the order saying it would hurt American business.

-The Ninth Circuit covers Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, Oregon, Washington and Guam.
+The 9th Circuit covers Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, Oregon, Washington and Guam.
 It has developed a reputation as the most liberal jurisdiction because of an expansion under Carter, who filled many of the new seats with left-leaning judges.
 Owing to turnover from retirements and the addition of moderate jurists under Obama, some historians say the circuit has shifted toward the center.

 “The reputation is certainly deserved based on the history of the last 40 years or so,” said Arthur Hellman, a federal courts scholar at the University of Pittsburgh Law School, in an interview with the AP.
 “It’s been more liberal, by which we mean more sympathetic to habeas petitioners, civil rights plaintiffs, anti-trust cases, immigration cases.
 But it’s less of an outlier now than it was.”